-This paper provides new empirical evidence on the factors behind the healthy immigrant effect by analyzing a very interesting episode in international migration, namely the Ecuadorian Exodus in the aftermath of the economic collapse of the late 1990s.
+This paper provides new empirical evidence on the factors behind the healthy immigrant effect by analyzing a very interesting episode in international migration, namely the exodus of Ecuadorians in the aftermath of the economic collapse in the late 1990s.
 Between 1999 and 2005, more than 600,000 Ecuadorians left the country and most of them headed towards Spain.
-Using administrative data from the Vital Statistics, I can compare the health distribution (in terms of birth weight) of immigrants in Spain to that of non-immigrants in the source country, and not only to that of natives at destination.
-I find evidence of an important immigrant health advantage, that seems to be partly driven by self-selection on health.
+Using administrative data from the Vital Statistics, I can compare the health distribution (in terms of birth weight) of immigrant children born in Spain to that of non-immigrants in the source country, and not only to that of natives at destination.
+I find evidence of an important health advantage for immigrants, that seems to be partly driven by positive selection in health.